Murray Community School District

 The Murray Community School District is a rural public school district headquartered in Murray, Iowa.

+Location

 The district is mainly in western Clarke County, with smaller areas in Union and Decatur counties.
 The district serves the city of Murray, and surrounding rural areas.

+Governance

+As of July 1, 2020, the (a) East Union (EUCSD) and (b) Murray Community School Districts (MCSD) have a 50/50 shared Superintendent agreement.
+Tim Kuehl (né Timothy Gary Kuehl; born 1970) became superintendent July 1, 2021.

+Both Districts are among Iowa's 104 public school districts (of 327) with enrollments of 500 or fewer, according to the Iowa Department of Education (December 2021) → EUCSD had 480 → MCSD had 269.
+Effective August 23, 2024, the Boards of both districts, EUCSD and MCSD, approved a four-day school week with the aim of, among other things, improving teacher recruitment and retention, allowing more time for curricular planning, and improving student attendance.

+Mascot

-The school's mascot is the Mustangs.
-Their colors are purple, gold and white.
+The school's mascot is the Mustang.
+Its colors are purple, gold, and white.

 Schools

 The district operates two schools in a single facility at 216 Sherman Street in Murray: